Rahulmajon/csy1018-assign1/README.md

-a great acknowledgement to my tutor, Liz Coulter-Smith who has been of great help with this project in helping understanding the core funcionalities of website development and styling. also to my younger sibling, Yashna Sarah John who helped with the images involved and also bringing out the good and flaws in me so that i could format my personal history and interests.
+A great acknowledgement to my tutor, Liz Coulter-Smith who has been of great help with this project in helping understanding the core funcionalities of website development and styling. also to my younger sibling, Yashna Sarah John who helped with the images involved and also bringing out the good and flaws in me so that i could format my personal history and interests.